Preparing for a Medical Evaluation

 Keep track of your symptoms.

-Soon after your workplace accident, start keeping a written diary.
-Write a detailed list of any symptoms you experience related to the injury.
-For example, this can include pain, numbness or any loss of mobility.
+Soon after your workplace accident, start keeping a written log to keep a detailed list of any symptoms you experience related to the injury.
+This can include pain, numbness or any loss of mobility.
 Include the date and time of each symptom and how it affected your daily activities.
 Show the diary to the doctor conducting the medical evaluation.

 Monitor your treatment.